Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 On 28 February 2023, the Government announced a measure to reduce the tax benefits enjoyed by superannuation members with large balances which they defined as over $3m.
 This cap was not to be indexed.
 The changes were intended to commence from 1 July 2025 and to apply to member’s whose balances were over $3m at 30 June 2026 .
 Earnings were to include unrealised gains.
 These are gains, and losses, reflected in the movement in asset values rather than when the asset was sold.

-This tax would be additional to current superannuation taxation arrangements and be levied against the member though the member can nominate for their superannuation fund to pay it from their member account.
-Div 296 tax would be payable on that portion of a member account’s earnings that are attributable to a balance of $3m to $10m at 15% and, for that portion attributable to a member balance more than $10m an extra 10% (25% in total).
+This tax is additional to standard superannuation taxation arrangements and is levied against the member personally, though the member can nominate for their superannuation fund to pay it from their member account.
+Div 296 tax is payable on that portion of a member account’s Div 296 earnings that are attributable to a balance of $3m to $10m at 15% and, for that portion attributable to a member balance more than $10m an extra 10% (25% in total).

 What is the Process?

 The ATO will consolidate the total super balances across all super funds for every member and identify those that will be subject to Div 296 tax.
 The liability will then be calculated by the ATO.
 This will require the ATO to know the fund earnings attributable to that member in each super fund they are in.
-This data will already be available for SMSF members but generally not for members of large APRA Funds.
-The ATO will contact large APRA fund for earnings information for such members.
+The ATO will contact each of the member’s funds and request the member’s Div 296 earnings.
+SMSFs will be required to provide an actuarial certificate to verify the amount provided.

-Note that the tax is not leved against the fund.
-It is levied aginst the member who will receive an assessment from the ATO.
+Note that the tax is not levied against the fund.
+It is levied against the member who will receive an assessment from the ATO.
 The member will be able to pay the assessment personally or instruct their superannuation fund (they can choose which one if there is more than one) to pay it on their behalf from their member account.

 How is the tax calculated?